Angelmaneuver/sketchpad-modified/readme.txt

 == Theme Notes ==

-= Post Thumbnail Functionality =

-To post thumbnails we recommend using the image with width equal to 503px.

-= Widgets =

-The Theme supports standard Widgets.
-By default in the sidebar the following widgets will be displayed: pages.

 == Frequently Asked Questions ==

 = How can I change language from English into Japanese? =

 Change the language in the admin settings screen.
 Settings > General > Site Language.

-= How to use the custom header image? =

-You can use the custom header image the following way: from your Admin UI (Dashboard), use the menu to select Appearance -> Header -> Select image -> Browse, and then select Upload.
-Header images have max size 880px*117px.

-= How to use the custom logo and favicon? =

-You can use the custom logo and favicon the following way: from your Admin UI (Dashboard), use the menu to select Appearance -> Customize -> Logo & Favicon -> Click on "No image" under the Logo or Favicon -> Click on "select a file" -> Browse your image -> Press Save & Publish.

-= Does the theme support widgets? =

-Yes, this theme includes widgets.
-The widget 'pages' is shown by default.

-= Does the theme support custom menu? =

-Yes, the Theme supports navigation menus, which is located at the top of the page.

 = How to add plugins? =